 100 percent cotton, acid-free permanent record paper from Lautzenhiser’s Stationery

 Our archival papers are produced exclusively by the Enduro Company of Washington, Missouri.
-ENDURO archival paper is watermarked, identifying it as 100% cotton, and is available in four weights or thicknesses, and in two finishes, Linen Ledger or Xerographic.
+ENDURO archival paper is watermarked, identifying it as 100% cotton, and is available in three weights or thicknesses, and in two finishes, Linen Ledger or Xerographic.

 ENDURO’s watermarks identify the papers as either ENDURO ARCHIVAL LEDGER 100% COTTON or ENDURO XEROGRAPHIC LINEN RECORD.
 Our ENDURO LINEN LEDGER is slightly ivory in color and has a traditional look and feel.
 ENDURO XEROGRAPHIC LINEN RECORD is a brighter white and has a smoother surface to enhance the document’s appearance when printed on laser or ink jet printers or copiers.

-Lautzenhiser’s Stationery offers both ENDURO permanent record papers in 24-lb., 28-lb., 32-lb., and 36-lb.
+Lautzenhiser’s Stationery offers both ENDURO permanent record papers in 28-lb., 32-lb., and 36-lb.
 Our most commonly ordered paper for minute books is the 28-lb.
 Linen Ledger.
 If you plan to print on both sides of the sheet, use 28-lb or heavier paper.
 For the sake of comparison, office copy paper is 20-lb./Sub 20.

 ENDURO permanent record paper, in letter or legal size, is sold by the ream of 500 sheets.
 We will punch the paper to fit your minute book or binder at no charge.
 We can also apply a decorative colored edge (either solid color or speckled) to your paper in green, red, blue or brown.